Michael-77cm/Weather-To-Do_List/README.md

 ##
 ## 👨‍💻 3.
 Features / User Stories 👨‍💻
 ---

-As a user of the site I should be able to:
+- As a user of the site I should be able to:
-- :white_check_mark:Sign up, log in, and log out with Django authentication
+ 	-:white_check_mark:Sign up, log in, and log out with Django authentication
 	- :white_check_mark:Create, read, update, delete, and share tasks
 	- :white_check_mark:Organize tasks by `work`, `personal`, `shopping`, `business`, and `wish list`
 	- :white_check_mark:Mark tasks as `in progress` or `done`